 Data collection is carried out electronically by the FSO.
 The mortgage-lending institutions’ data on properties sold are supplemented by various location information from publicly accessible administrative geodata.

-The enrichment of the banks' transaction and structural data with the location variables is carried out by the data providers themselves.
-For this purpose, the FSO provides them with a survey IT application that links the data via object address.
+The enrichment of the mortgage institutions' transaction and structural data with the location variables is carried out by the data providers themselves.
+For this purpose, the FSO provides them with a survey IT application that links the data via object address to a database of geolocalised location characteristics.
 After the enrichment process, the addresses are deleted.
 The resulting output file is then data protection-compliant and ready to be sent to the FSO.

 18.4.
 Data validation